Far-right politics: Ties with European far-right

+Other details suggest a deeper collaboration between the Likud party and the German AfD.
+"In 2019, the Bundestag passed a resolution condemning B.D.S. as antisemitic..The history of the resolution is telling.
+A version was originally introduced by the AfD" Netanyahu's government has actively cultivated relations with various European far-right parties and leaders, including Vlaams Belang, Attack, the Freedom Party of Austria, the Alliance for the Union of Romanians and the Sweden Democrats.

+These parties offer strong support for Israel's hardline policies towards Palestinians, its opposition to Palestinian statehood, and its pro-settlement stance.
+Netanyahu has also cultivated a particularly strong bond with Viktor Orbán's Fidesz party in Hungary, a key player in the European far-right landscape and a Russian strategic ally.
+The Likud party recently joined the Patriots for Europe alliance in the European Parliament as an observer member.

 Japan

 In 1996, the National Police Agency estimated that there were over 1,000 extremist right-wing groups in Japan, with about 100,000 members in total.
 These groups are known in Japanese as Uyoku dantai.
 While there are political differences among the groups, they generally carry a philosophy of anti-leftism, hostility towards China, North Korea and South Korea, and justification of Japan's role and war crimes in World War II.
 Uyoku dantai groups are well known for their highly visible propaganda vehicles fitted with loudspeakers and prominently marked with the name of the group and propaganda slogans.
 The vehicles play patriotic or wartime-era Japanese songs.
 Activists affiliated with such groups have used Molotov cocktails and time bombs to intimidate moderate Japanese politicians and public figures, including former Deputy Foreign Minister Hitoshi Tanaka and Fuji Xerox Chairman Yotaro Kobayashi.
 An ex-member of a right-wing group set fire to Liberal Democratic Party politician Koichi Kato's house.
 Koichi Kato and Yotaro Kobayashi had spoken out against Koizumi's visits to Yasukuni Shrine.
 Openly revisionist, Nippon Kaigi is considered "the biggest right-wing organization in Japan."